May 24, 2022

 “After that,” he says, “everything happened quickly.”

-An ambulance took Curtis to a nearby hospital, where a biopsy confirmed the tumor was cancerous.
-Scans showed cancer cells had crept outside the colon and spread to his liver.
+An ambulance took Curtis to a nearby hospital, where a biopsy confirmed that he had cancer in his liver, too.

-“The doctor told me my liver was saturated with neuroendocrine tumors,” Curtis recalls.
-“When I asked, ‘How many tumors?’ he said, ‘Too many to count.’”
+“The doctor told me my liver was saturated with tumors,” Curtis recalls.
+“When I asked, ‘How many?’ he said, ‘Too many to count.’”

-Curtis was given a stage IV neuroendocrine tumor diagnosis and six months to live.
+Curtis was given a stage IV high-grade neuroendocrine carcinoma diagnosis and six months to live.

 A second opinion offers hope